mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 - Constants should be all uppercase and words separated by unerscore

 ### Four Pillars of OOPs
-- Encapsulation: wrapping up of data and code as a signle unit.
-In encapsulation, the variables will be hidden from other classes and can be accessed only through the methods of their current class.
-- Inheritence:
-  - SupperClass: the class the feature are inherited
-  - Subclass: The class that inherits from other class
-- Polymorphism: It is the ability of an object to take same action in many ways.
-Polymorphism is performed by two ways namely Overloading and Overriding

 #### Inheritance
 It's a mechanism by which one class is allowed to inherit feature from another class.
 The class whose feates are inherited is known as superclass or base class or parent class.
 The class inherits from superclass is known as subclass or derived class or extended class or child class.
 It is used with the keyword extends